 Before you visit a playground, check to make sure that play areas are designed to allow an adult to clearly see kids while they're playing on all the equipment.

 Teaching Kids About Playground Safety

-Safe playground equipment and adult supervision are extremely important, but it's only half of the equation: Kids must know how to be safe and act responsibly at the playground.
+Another key part of playground safety: Kids must know how to be safe and act responsibly at the playground.

 - Never push or roughhouse while on jungle gyms, slides, seesaws, swings, and other equipment.